 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains can be a nuisance that can disrupt your daily life.
-They could cause smelly water damage, bad odours, and even health risks.
-If they’re not treated promptly, blocked drains can cause serious issues in the plumbing system, which can lead to expensive fixes or replacings.
+Blocked drains can be a nuisance that could disrupt your everyday life.
+They can lead to the destruction of your home’s plumbing, unpleasant smells, and even health hazards.
+If they are not addressed promptly, blocked drains can cause serious issues in the plumbing system, which could lead to expensive repair or even replacement.

 Key Takeaways

-- Blockages to drains can cause disruption to your day-to-day routine and lead to problems with water, bad smells, and even health risks.
+- Blocked drains can disrupt your day-to-day routine and lead to water damage, bad smells, and even health issues.

-- Oil, grease and fat build-up can clog the pipes’ walls causing obstructions; try not to pour grease down drains or use hot water and soap when washing dishes.
+- Fat, oil and grease accumulations can stick to the pipes’ walls, causing obstructions; try not to pour grease down the drain, or use hot water and soap while cleaning dishes.

-- Tree roots naturally extend themselves in the ground to find nutrients that could cause severe damage and completely block pipes leading to flooding; regularly keep trees in the vicinity of drainage systems by pruning them.
+- The roots of trees naturally expand in the ground to find nutrients that could cause severe damage, and also block the pipes completely which can cause flooding.
+Ensure you maintain the trees surrounding drainage systems by pruning them.

-- Disposing of non-biodegradable materials like wet toiletries, wipes, etc. can cause unpleasant smells emanating around toilets/bin areas; be sure to wash toilet papers down toilet.
+- Disposing of non-biodegradable materials like wet towels, wipes and sanitary pads and so on. can result in nasty smells emanating around toilets/bin areas; be sure to use toilet paper to flush down drain.

 - Hair

-In this article, we will examine five of the most common reasons for blocked drains and ways to avoid them.
+In this post, we’ll examine five of the most common reasons for blocked drains and how you can prevent them from happening.

-Fat, grease, and oil might appear to be harmless substances to dump down the drain but over time they accumulate on the walls of the pipes, causing the pipes to become blocked.
-If this happens, water is unable to move freely through the drainpipes.
-The solution is to avoid throwing grease down the drain.
-Or use hot water and soap during cleaning dishes, as this helps break down greasy substances.
+Oil, grease, and fat may appear like harmless materials to drain down the toilet, but as time passes, they build up on the walls of pipes causing the pipes to become blocked.
+When this occurs the water can’t flow freely through drainpipes.
+The best solution is to refrain from spilling grease in the drain, or make use of hot water and soap during cleaning dishes since it can help break down grease-based substances.

-As time passes, tree roots naturally extend their roots into the earth seeking nutrients.
+Over time tree roots naturally expand into the soil seeking nutrients.
 This leads to them expanding toward underground pipes.
-Once inside the pipes, tree roots could cause significant damage and may completely block them leading to flooding.
-It is therefore essential if you have trees around to regularly monitor their growth around drainage systems by pruning them regularly.
+Once inside the pipes, tree roots can cause substantial damage and even block them, leading to flooding.
+It’s important therefore if you have trees nearby to maintain their growth around drainage systems, by trimming them on a regular basis.

-It’s easy to assume that flushing non-biodegradable things like toilet paper, wet wipes and so on. aren’t likely to cause major issues in the end, however, if too many of these items are put into toilets, they can accumulate pushing others aside which can create unpleasant smells around toilets/bin areas too!
-Be aware of what needs to be flushed and what shouldn’t (i. it is only toilet paper should be flushed away).
+It’s easy to assume that flushing non-biodegradable things like the wet wipes, sanitary towel and so on. aren’t likely to cause major issues in the end, however, if too many of these products are flushed down toilets they will resultantly pile up and push others away, in the way of pipes.
+This could result in nasty smells emanating around toilets/bin areas too!
+Make sure to remember what should be flushed, and what shouldn’t (i. e only toilet paper needs to be flushed).

 Additional Information